-We are big fans of the Fleckvieh.
-It’s a breed that we have got to know very well.
+We rate the Fleckvieh very highly.
+It’s a breed that we have got to know extremely well.
 We now visit Austria with customers several times a year to source pedigree Fleckvieh.
 (30,000 breeding cattle are now exported from Austria each year.
 These are transported to over 30 countries around the world!*)

 The breed is incredibly popular in Europe.
 Indeed, it’s the number one dairy breed in Central Europe.
 87%* of all dairy cows in Austria are Fleckvieh and it currently tops the table** in Holland and Northern Ireland in the dairy cross stakes.
 So why has the European farming community fallen in love with this breed?

 Well, the breed ticks a lot of boxes for farmers.
 It’s dual purpose and a high producer at that.
 In 2018, Genetic Austria recorded the milk production of over a quarter of a million pure bred Fleckvieh.
 The numbers are impressive.
 An average yield in excess of 7.7 kg, milk with a fat content of 4.13%, protein of 3.43% and 584 kg of milk solids.

 In an independent trial by the Wageningen University in Holland, 500 Holstein cows were inseminated; half of these to Fleckvieh and the other half to Holstein.
 After birth, the lives of the animals were comprehensively monitored.
 The older the Fleckvieh crossbreds got the more they outperformed their Holstein counterparts.
 By the 4th lactation, fat and protein numbers for the Fleckvieh crossbreds were significantly higher, (747 kgs versus 713 kgs) the number of inseminations required were far lower (1.14 against 2.33 for the Holsteins) and the calving interval was far shorter.